Normalization Layers Are All That Sharpness-Aware Minimization Needs: Introduction

 Several variants of SAM have been proposed, focusing both on enhanced performance \cite{Kwon2021,Kim2022} and reduced computational cost \cite{Brock2021, Du2022}.
 In particular, with the original aim of making SAM more efficient \citet{Mi2022} propose a `sparse' SAM approach, which applies SAM only to a select number of parameters.
 Although they do not actually succeed in reducing wall-clock time, they make the surprising observation that using 50\% (in some settings even up to 95\%) sparse perturbations can maintain or even enhance performance compared to applying SAM to all parameters.
 They thus hypothesize that ``complete perturbation on all parameters will result in suboptimal minima''.

-Similar to the effect of SAM \cite{Foret2021, Chen2022}, normalization layers are thought to reduce sharpness \cite{Lyu2022,Santurkar2018}. \mm{Recently, \citet{Frankle2021} found for ResNets that the trainable affine parameters of the normalization layers have remarkable representation capacity in their own right, whereas disabling them can reduce performance.
-Inspired by this we focus on the interplay between SAM and normalization layers and show that for various settings perturbing exclusively the normalization layers of a network (less than 0.1\% of the total parameters) outperforms perturbing all parameters.
-We find that this can not be solely attributed to possible benefits of sparse perturbation approaches and highlight the unique role played by the normalization layer affine parameters.} As our main contributions we show that: \begin{itemize}[leftmargin=3mm] \item Applying SAM only to the normalization layers of a network \mm{enhances performance on CIFAR data compared to applying SAM to the full network and also performs competitively on ImageNet.
-We corroborate the remarkable generalization performance of \textit{SAM-ON} (SAM-OnlyNorm)} for ResNet and Vision Transformer architectures, across different SAM variants, and for different batch sizes. \textit{(Section \ref{sec:samon})}
+Similar to the effect of SAM \cite{Foret2021, Chen2022}, normalization layers are thought to reduce sharpness \cite{Lyu2022,Santurkar2018}. \citet{Frankle2021} found for ResNets that the trainable affine parameters of the normalization layers have remarkable representation capacity in their own right, whereas disabling them can reduce performance.
+Inspired by this we focus on the interplay between SAM and normalization layers and show that for various settings perturbing exclusively the normalization layers of a network (often less than 0.1\% of the total parameters) outperforms perturbing all parameters.
+We find that this can not be solely attributed to possible benefits of sparse perturbation approaches and highlight the unique role played by the normalization layer affine parameters.
+As our main contributions we show that: \begin{itemize}[leftmargin=3mm] \item Applying SAM only to the normalization layers of a network (\textit{SAM-ON}, short for \textit{SAM-OnlyNorm}) {enhances performance on CIFAR data compared to applying SAM to the full network (\textit{SAM-all}) and also performs competitively on ImageNet.
+We corroborate the remarkable generalization performance of \textit{SAM-ON}} for ResNet and Vision Transformer architectures, across different SAM variants, and for different batch sizes. \textit{(Section \ref{sec:samon})} \item Alternative sparse perturbation approaches do not result in similar performance as \textit{SAM-ON}{, especially not at the extreme sparsity levels of our method}. \textit{(Section \ref{sec:sparsity})}